- Released: 2020

 It’s the final three songs where Wire really pull it out of the hat though, especially on the disturbing ‘Oklahoma’.
 “I admired your sexy hearse” is one of the creepiest lyrics I’ve heard in a long time!

-‘Hung’ , growling on for nearly eight minds, is a masterpiece of krautrocky rumblings and blaring sirens, while ‘Humming’ brings a haunting and pleasantly low-key conclusion to the album.
+‘Hung’ , growling on for nearly eight minutes, is a masterpiece of krautrocky rumblings and blaring sirens, while ‘Humming’ brings a haunting and pleasantly low-key conclusion to the album.